What is Business Administration?

 When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
 Cited projections do not guarantee actual salary or job growth.

-Business administration professionals work to ensure that businesses and organizations are run effectively, efficiently and profitably.
-This is a balancing act that requires knowledge and skills in a range of disciplines.
+Stephens worked in business for over 25 years and has been teaching for another two decades.
+She said professionals in this field work to ensure that businesses and organizations are run effectively, efficiently and profitably.
+It's balancing act that requires knowledge and skills in a range of disciplines.

 - Analyzing data to make informed decisions